Health benefits of sport

 Nutrition recommendations for preventing and recovering from bone breaks, stress reactions, or stress fractures.

-With our highly active and high impact lifestyles, dancers can be prone to bone stress.
+With our highly active and high impact lifestyles, athletes can be prone to bone stress.

-What can you do ensure your bones are ready for the demands of dance?
+What can you do ensure your bones are ready for the demands of sport?

 Hormones also play a big role in bone health.
 Decreased or absent menstruation in females is a warning sign.
 Please see a health care professional if dietary intake or menstruation is a problem.